kiany-1/4-in-rocket-fin-optimization/README.md

 # 4-in-rocket-fin-optimization
-An aerodynamic sensitivity analysis evaluating
+An aerodynamic sensitivity analysis evaluating the trade-offs between stability, apogee, and maximum velocity across varying fin geometries for a 4-inch airframe rocket.

 --